Nuno-Jesus/Make-A-Make/README.md

 We are currently making use of 3 directives:

-`ifeq` - compares the expanded value of the first field with the second one.
+`ifeq` - after expansion of `VAR1`, compares all the inner strings.
 If it evaluates to true, the nested block is added to the build.
 `else` - if the `ifeq` directive evaluates to false, the lines below the `else` directive are obeyed.
 `endif` - marks the end of the conditional.